 Currently, the XD-M Elite is the company’s premier duty pistol.
 While the XD-M line is remarkably affordable, the company decided to streamline the original XD line and offer it as a budget-friendly option for personal defense.
 To do this, Springfield Armory limited factory options and rebranded the line as the Defend Your Legacy Series.

-The Defend Your Legacy Series of XD pistols is limited to just two models: the 3” Subcompact and the 4” Service Model.
-Both guns are available in only 9mm.
-And much like the early Ford cars, you can get any color you want as long as you want black.
+The Defend Your Legacy Series of XD pistols is limited to just two models: the 3″ Subcompact and the 4″ Service Model.
+Both guns are available in only 9mm with full capacity.
+Restricted capacity (10 round) models of the .40 S&W and .45 ACP are still available for residents living in less-free areas of the U.S.

 You may also see the Defend Your Legacy Series pistols labeled as Defenders Series handguns.
 The name Defenders Series is old branding that is no longer used.

 Here are the specifications on the Legacy Series Springfield XD Subcompact pistol.
-As I mentioned above, the company only offers this gun for the 9mm cartridge.
+As I mentioned above, the company only offers this gun for the 9mm cartridge in standard capacity models.

 On the Range